CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ![](Images/mjv2-14-new.png)

-### Task 4: Login to the application through the Spring Cloud Gateway
+### Task 4: Log in to the application through the Spring Cloud Gateway

 1. Run the following command to retrieve the URL for Spring Cloud Gateway, and then copy the output URL into a browser to access the application: